 - (iii) unchecked baggage, including personal items, shall be considered to be the property of the passenger in possession of the baggage at the time of embarkation. - (c) The passenger may make a special declaration that their baggage has a higher value than the carrier's maximum liability.
-If the passenger does so, then the passenger must make this declaration to the carrier at the time of check-in and, if required by the carrier, shall as per Rule 55(F), Excess Value Declaration Charge, pay the supplementary charge to allow for additional liability coverage in the case of destruction, loss, damage or delay of their checked baggage. - The passenger may declare a value in excess of the applicable liability limits for the checked baggage by completing a special declaration of interest and paying any excess value charges to the carrier prior to departure at the point of check-in at the rate of 95 CAD / 70 USD / 60 EUR per excess valuation.
+If the passenger does so, then the passenger must make this declaration to the carrier at the time of check-in and, if required by the carrier, shall as per Rule 55(F), Excess Value Declaration Charge, pay the supplementary charge to allow for additional liability coverage in the case of destruction, loss, damage or delay of their checked baggage.

+The passenger may declare a value in excess of the applicable liability limits for the checked baggage by completing a special declaration of interest and paying any excess value charges to the carrier prior to departure at the point of check-in at the rate of 95 CAD / 70 USD / 60 EUR per excess valuation.

 Note: This provision is not applicable to a person's mobility aid.
+(For tariff provisions related to the carriage of mobility aids, see (3) - (7) below).